 Treadmills are a gym staple.
 Featuring a moving platform with a conveyor belt, treadmills allow users to run or walk in place.
 Treadmills are easy to use and allow you to work out at different inclines or speeds.
 The ability to set a speed helps to keep your heart rate consistent throughout your workout.

-For more information on treadmills, check out our guide on choosing the right treadmill.
+This this is the right equipment for you?
+Check out our guide on choosing the right treadmill.

 The movement of elliptical machines is somewhere between the circular motion of a bike and the flat motion of a treadmill.
 They can help you simulate stair climbing, walking and running.
 Like treadmills, you can customize ellipticals to change speed, resistance and general intensity.

 Unlike a treadmill, most ellipticals have an upper-body component.
 This makes ellipticals suitable for those who would prefer more of a full-body workout.

 Ellipticals may not provide as an intense of a workout as some of their cardio counterparts.
 However, they are a low-impact cardio machine that places less stress on the knees and joints.

 Looking to buy an elliptical?
 Read about the five factors that impact the price of an elliptical.

 And, check out a few great options available at DICK’S.

 Great For: Helping to build endurance, low-body workouts and low-impact workouts

 Exercise bikes encompass a wide variety of options: upright, recumbent and indoor cycling.
 As the name suggests, they mimic outdoor biking with pedals and seats.
 This Pro Tips guide on choosing the right exercise bike can help you understand the differences of each.